secretstartups/handbook/team/structure/working-groups/product-career-development-framework/index.html.md

 ## Business Goals

-1. Deliver a revised [Product Career Development Framework](https://about.gitlab.com/handbook/product/product-manager-role/product-CDF-competencies/#product-management-career-development-framework) for Individual Contributor roles to Group Manager of Product based on new competencies by 2021-09-30.
+1. Deliver a revised [Product Career Development Framework](https://about.gitlab.com/handbook/product/product-manager-role/product-CDF-competencies/#product-management-career-development-framework) for Individual Contributor roles in Product based on new competencies by 2021-12-31.
 1. Conduct AMAs and training with Product Organization on new CDFs for use in FY22-Q4 Career Conversations.

 ### Protocols and Processes